BeaglePilot/beaglepilot/reports/report_victor.md

     - (* out-of-gsoc-scope *) Issue when used with MAVProxy, probably related to the fact that RCin hasn't been reviewed yet.
     - (* out-of-gsoc-scope *) Commit [3c4062a7961a70b6ec46266d265d322ac0b9dd8f](https://github.com/BeaglePilot/ardupilot/commit/3c4062a7961a70b6ec46266d265d322ac0b9dd8f) creates conflicts with the ESCs tested.
     - (* out-of-gsoc-scope *) APM2 doesn't compile with BeaglePilot/ardupilot code.
 Something broke down
+    - (* out-of-gsoc-scope *) Issue with the IMU sensor MPU6000.
+Caps need to be changed according to datasheet.
+    - (* out-of-gsoc-scope *) Issue with PWM generation.

 - Plans for the next period (this is a list of tasks for , roll, pitch and yaw are differentthe author):
-    - ESC calibration script
+    - Reinstall all the ROS-ardupilot related packages in Debian.
     - Push forward the LSM driver.
-Take into account tridge's comments https://groups.google.com/forum/#!topic/drones-discuss/tIKbvIsWg1o
+Take into account tridge's comments https://groups.google.com/forum/#!topic/drones-discuss/tIKbvIsWg1o.
+Review the registers configuration.
     - Look at the  lsm303d and l3gd20 drivers in the PX4Firmware tree See https://github.com/diydrones/PX4Firmware
     - orientation fix
-    - PRU 2 issues
     - Implement in the UART-like TCP sockets the "*" option.
     - Flight tests (play around with RCInput in AP_HAL_Linux, ask Anuj about status)
     - Finish up the I2C driver to accept a bus number.
 Multi-i2c-aware driver.